-ADT must be based upon actual count information taken within the 36 months preceding the application date.
+ADT must be based upon actual count information taken within the 36 months preceding the application date and include 24-hour, midweek, bi-directional counts for each segment.
+All supporting data shall be organized in order in which they appear for the calculation of the VMT.
 Data from the OCTA Traffic Flow Map may not be used.

-Cost Benefit: Total project cost divided by Existing VMT. (maximum: 10 points)
+Furthermore, outdated and/or non-compliant counts may result in project ineligibility. (maximum: 30 points)